faruqfadhil/currency-api/README.md

 {
     "status": "error",
     "code": 400,
-    "message": " Rate is required"
+    "message": " To is required"
 }
 ```